-When you’re buying a property, whether you are a seasoned property investor, a first-time buyer or somebody moving up the property ladder, there are always a few questions on your mind, that you want answers to.
-The trick is knowing which questions to ask, and when.
+When you’re buying a property, whether you are a seasoned property investor, a first-time buyer or somebody looking to move up or along the property ladder, there are always a few questions on your mind, that you need answers to.
+The trick is knowing which questions to ask, who to ask them to and when to ask them.

-I think you can safely say that if you’re dealing with an estate agent, they won’t necessarily volunteer information so it is up to you to extract information from them, or if you’re viewing the property with the owner, likewise from them.
-It can turn into a game of psychological chess, and the stakes are very high indeed!
+I think you can safely say that if you’re dealing with an estate agent, they won’t necessarily volunteer information so it is up to you to extract information from them, or if you’re viewing the property with the owner, try and build a good rapport and use that opportunity to find out as much as you can about their property and reasons for selling.
+It can sometimes turn into a game of psychological chess, and the financial stakes can be very high!

 1. Why is the property owner selling?

-2. What exactly is included in the sale?
+2. What exactly is included in the property sale? (ie any appliances, curtains, blinds, light fittings)

 3. How long has the property been on the market?